cstubben/pmcXML/README.md

 ![PMC growth](/inst/doc/pmc_growth.png)

 Due to the rapid growth of microbial genome sequencing and the lack of model prokaryotic organism databases (containing high-quality annotations linking features to literature), our main objective is to use the OA subset as a genome annotation database and extract features from reference microbial genomes directly from the literature.
-Initially, we are focusing on locus tags, but many other features such as gene names, accession numbers, sequences and coordinates (start/stop) will also be needed before attempting to summarize functions, interactions and pathways.
-Our goal is to extract locus tags from *full text, tables and supplements* and output tab-delimited files in a variety of formats, for example, as GFF3 files that can then be viewed in a genome browser.
+Initially, we are focusing on locus tags, but many other features such as gene names, accession numbers, sequences and coordinates (start/stop) should be collected before attempting to summarize functions.
+Our goal is to extract sentences or table rows containing locus tags from *full text, tables and supplements* and output tab-delimited files in a variety of formats, for example, as GFF3 files that can then be viewed in a genome browser.
 An example of the basic steps using *Burkholderia pseudomallei* is outlined below.

-## Overview

-The following code downloads *B. pseudomallei* GFF3 files from the Genomes FTP site.
-The locus tag prefixes in the GFF3 file are use to build a wildcard search and find 46 relevant [publications](/inst/doc/bp_refs.tab) in the OA subset of PMC.
-Finally, a loop is run to download the XML and parse the 2959 locus tag citations from the full text and tables into a [file](/inst/doc/bp.tab).

 	bpgff <- read.ncbi.ftp( "Burkholderia_pseudomallei_K96243_uid57733", "gff")
-	bplocus <- values(bpgff)$locus

 	tags <- "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)"
 	bp <- ncbiPMC(paste(tags, "AND (Burkholderia[TITLE] OR Burkholderia[ABSTRACT]) AND open access[FILTER]"))

-	[1] "46 results found"
-	pmcLoop(bp, tags= bplocus, prefix = "BPS[SL]" , suffix= "[abc]",  file="bp.tab")
+	pmcLoop(bp, tags= bpgff, prefix = "BPS[SL]" , suffix= "[abc]",  file="bp.tab")

 ## Details